ietf-rats-wg/eat/draft-ietf-rats-eat.md

     uptime_claim = (
     uptime: uint )

-## Submod Attachment Claim (submod_attachment)

-This claim must only be used in submodules.
-It indicates the type of hardware used to attach the submodule to the containing module.

-It has the following values:

-1 -- Unspecified
-: The means of attachment is unspecified, but presumed to be somewhat local.
-One example of this is components of a desktop personal computer that are connected by internal pluggable connectors.
-Similarly, parts of an automobile connected by pluggable connects is an example.

-2 -- Device Internal
-: The submodule exists as part of the same physical device as the containing module.
-While there might be pluggable connections, they are not easily connected or disconnected by the end user.

-3 -- PCB Internal
-: The submodule exists on the same circuit board as the containing module.
-An attacker would have to resort to soldering or probing the circuit board to disrupt the connection.
-An example of this is two chips both soldered to the same circuit board.

-4 -- Chip Internal
-: The submodule exists on the same chip as containing module.
-Submodules that make use of TEE or virtualization hardware fall into this category.

-Note that this, like security level, is a self-claim made by the entity originator.
-It is not a replacement for a certification program in which a third party independently verifies the security of the attachment.

-### CDDL

-    submod_attachment_type = (
-        unspecified: 1,
-        device_internal: 2,
-        pcb_internal: 3,
-        chip_internal: 4
-    )

-    submod_attachment_type_claim = (
-        submod_attachment => &submod_attachment_type )

 ## The Submods Part of a Token (submods)

 Some devices are complex, having many subsystems or submodules.
 A